-In the current implementation of ADaRTA and the conducted experiment, rejuvenation is performed by restarting key services found to be the main responsible for aging in our previous study, namely the WiFi service and the Activity manager.
+In the conducted experiment, rejuvenation is performed by restarting key services found to be the main responsible for aging in our previous study, and specifically the WiFi service and the Activity manager.
 We are currently implementing a finer grain rejuvenation action, which aims at cleaning the single Java containers (e.g., Heap, ArrayLists, etc.) within the selected critical services of the system server process.
 The main idea behind our approach is to profile processes and services for understanding how the memory usage of objects evolves.
 Subsequently, we apply some heuristics for identifying and cleaning-up the Java containers without causing side effects on the application.
 The used heuristics could indicate only containers whose size grows over time or containers that have at least one object with a long lifetime.
 Details are left to future work.